 Both companies offer the same sort of music distribution services in general.
 But each company has a few “extras” that may sway you in one direction or another.

-The other main point of difference between the two competitors is their pricing models, so let’s start there.
+The other main points of difference between the two competitors are their pricing structures and artist payout details.

-With TuneCore, you’re able to distribute an unlimited number of different artists (or an unlimited number of artist names, if you make different types of music), since you’re paying PER release, instead of a subscription fee.
+With TuneCore, you’re able to distribute an unlimited number of different artists (or an unlimited number of artist names, if you make different types of music), with the highest priced play ($49.99 per year).

-It’s also important to note that while Distrokid seems cheap up-front, once you start to add extras (which all cost extra, too) it can start to get kind of pricey.
+It’s also important to note that while Distrokid seemed cheap up-front before TuneCore’s latest pricing change, once you started to add extras (which all cost extra, too) it could start to get kind of pricey.
 This is stuff like having your music added to new stores as they open up, or having your music recognizable by Siri or Shazam, or even YouTube’s content ID.